 The churches of Christ have a rich heritage of vocal music that emphasizes simplicity, participation and community.
-Our Music Minister, Chris Chaffin, and our praise team lead a mix of contemporary and traditional songs that lead worshipers to rejoice, reflect and refocus.
+Our music leaders and our praise team lead a mix of contemporary and traditional songs that lead worshipers to rejoice, reflect and refocus.
 Our church uses notated music projected onto the screens during worship.
 Most guests are inspired by the blend of harmonies and the sheer volume of hundreds of voices lifted in praise.
 Would you like to be on a team of people who share that same passion?
 Join our praise team and use your gifts to honor God!

 Praise Team Requirements:

 Our Praise Teams sing with the worship leader to provide vocal leadership in each of our worship gatherings.
 Each team usually consists of eight singers with microphones (2 sopranos, 2 altos, 2 tenors and 2 basses).
 This ministry provides a weekly opportunity for singers to use their gifts to help people offer meaningful and heartfelt worship to God.

 - Worship lifestyle: The most important thing is that we worship the Lord with our life, not just our lips.
 Romans 12:1 reminds us that all of our life is worship to God.
 We need to strive for consistent character whether we are behind a microphone in our gatherings or behind a desk at work.

 - Servant-hearted: This ministry is not about performing for others, it is about serving others.
 We are not singing into microphones to make a name for ourselves, but to lift up the Name of Jesus.

 - Team player: We aren’t just here to share our voices, but to share our lives as well.
 It is a blessing to witness the care and concern Praise Team members have for one another.
 We’re family!